CarlaLlama/BrickSiteTutorial/readme.md

   newBrickButton.innerHTML = "Buy this brick"
 ```

-Now add the new title, description, cost and button elements to the `article` element:
+Now, add the new title, description, cost and button elements to the `article` element:

 ```
  newBrickArticle.appendChild(newBrickTitle);